Everything you need to know about OpenAPI JSON Schema. Simplify API development and improve data integrity.

 What is OpenAPI?

 The OpenAPI Specification (OAS) is an open standard for defining and structuring REST APIs.
-Machines and humans alike can read OAS documents, making it easy for consumers to understand an API’s purpose and functionality.
+Machines and developers alike can read OAS documents, making it easy for human and agentic AI consumers to understand an API’s purpose and functionality.
 Developers who use OpenAPI can take advantage of its many benefits, like automated processes and improved collaboration, not to mention better API documentation.
+API designers who use it in combination with JSON Schema can benefit extensively when it comes to schema modeling.

 OpenAPI supports JSON Schema.
 However, the level of support depends on whether you’re using version 3.0 or 3.1.
 Let’s take a look.